neo4j/neo4j-go-driver/README.md

 ### Linux

+#### With seabolt source

 1. Make sure you have pkg-config installed via `apt install pkg-config`
 2. Clone [seabolt](http://github.com/neo4j-drivers/seabolt) (assume `<seabolt_dir>` to be the absolute path in which the clone resides) and make sure you can build it successfully (follow it's own instructions)
 3. Add/Update environment variable `PKG_CONFIG_PATH` to include `<seabolt_dir>/build/dist/share/pkgconfig`
 4. Add/Update environment variable `LD_LIBRARY_PATH` to include `<seabolt_dir>/build/dist/lib`
 5. Get this package via `go get github.com/neo4j/neo4j-go-driver/neo4j`

+#### With seabolt binary

+1. Make sure you have pkg-config installed via `apt install pkg-config`
+2. Get the most recent binary package matching your platform [here](https://github.com/neo4j-drivers/seabolt/releases) and install it (the default installation path is configured as `/usr/local` which requires no additional configuration), if you happen to install it to an alternative destination please set your `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` accordingly.
+3. Get this package via `go get github.com/neo4j/neo4j-go-driver/neo4j`

 ### MacOS

+#### With seabolt source

 1. Install pkg-config via `brew install pkg-config`
 2. Clone [seabolt](http://github.com/neo4j-drivers/seabolt) (assume `<seabolt_dir>` to be the absolute path in which the clone resides) and make sure you can build it successfully,